padrinobook/padrinobook/01-introduction.md

 ![Figure 1-3.
 Hello world in your browser](images/01/hello_world.jpg)

-You can say, you have build your first Padrino application in less than five minutes.
+You can say, you have built your first Padrino application in less than five minutes.

 ### Wait, there is more - the file structure###

-Navigating through the various parts of a project is essentials.
+Navigating through the various parts of a project is essential.
 Thus we will go through the basic file structure of the *hello-world* project:

     |-- Gemfile